isomerpages/gb-assist/pages/solutionrepo/solution287.md

 ---
-title: Asset-info Based Cyber Defense service - ABCD Lite for 150 endpoints (for SMEs with 150 employees or more)
+title: Asset-info Based Cyber Defense service - ABCD combo for 5 servers and 80 endpoints (for SMEs with 80 employees or more)
 permalink: /productivity-solutions-grant/solutionrepo/solution287
 ---